MohanKishan/AI-ROBOT-ARM-WITH-AUTO-PICKUP-/README.md

-The step up guide file has all the step by step instructions on how to use the arm Most of the code is written by ai
+The step up guide file has all the step by step instructions on how to use the arm Most of the software was developed with the assistance of AI.
+The hardware design, system integration, calibration, and testing were completed by me.
-A picture of the arm
+A picture of the arm.
 <img width="1280" height="960" alt="image" src="https://github.com/user-attachments/assets/7e8faa0e-b6a1-4c9b-a225-ea019ae98b47" />
-The wrist GS5508MG 55 kg servo is cooled using a heatsink and a small fan. on the input of the power rail of servo I am using 4700 uf cap and the external power supply of the servo is in this fashion Old computer psu 12v rail to--> a 600w setpdown buck conveter converting the 12v to 8.3v Picture of it
+The wrist GS5508MG 55 kg servo is cooled using a heatsink and a small fan. on the input of the power rail of servo I am using 4700 uf cap. and the external power supply of the servo is in this fashion.
+Old computer psu 12v rail to--> a 600w setpdown buck conveter converting the 12v to 8.3v.
+Picture of it
 <img width="1280" height="960" alt="image" src="https://github.com/user-attachments/assets/cb526049-be0b-4acd-b3dd-a22dff7cb562" />

-Picture of the web interface
+Picture of the web interface.
 <img width="1280" height="720" alt="WhatsApp Image 2026-07-08 at 8 11 39 PM" src="https://github.com/user-attachments/assets/2b393ebc-c6d7-482b-abf1-48a868ed2cb6" />

-And I am using this gripper https://cults3d.com/en/3d-model/various/robot-gripper-flexible-servo-mg995-mg996r
+And I am using this gripper, https://cults3d.com/en/3d-model/various/robot-gripper-flexible-servo-mg995-mg996r

 YT link of a vid of the arm doing a pickup